netzo/fresh-netzo/templates/starter-oak/src/readme.md

 # starter-oak

-An open-source source template for 'Oak'.
+An open-source source template for Netzo.

 ## Configuration